 Craig Kielburger is a social entrepreneur and the co-founder of a family of organizations dedicated to the power of WE, a movement of people coming together to change the world.
 Along with his brother Marc Kielburger, Craig co-founded WE Charity, which provides a holistic development model called WE Villages, helping to lift more than one million people out of poverty in Africa, Asia and Latin America.
 Back at home in the United States, Canada and the United Kingdom, WE Schools and WE Day provide comprehensive service learning programs to 18,000 schools, engaging 3.5 million young change-makers.
 Lastly, he is the co-founder of ME to WE, a pioneering social enterprise, the profits from which help sustain the work of his charitable organization.
 His work has been featured on the Oprah Winfrey Show, 60 Minutes and the BBC.Craig is the youngest ever graduate from the Kellogg-Schulich Executive MBA program.
 He has also received 15 honorary doctorates and degrees for his work in the fields of education and human rights.
 Craig is a New York Times bestselling author, who has published 12 books, as well as a nationally syndicated columnist.
 Craig has received The Order of Canada, the Nelson Mandela Freedom Medal and the World Children’s Prize.
 He was recently voted by Canadians as one of Canada’s top most trusted influencers in a Readers Digest poll, and along with his brother Marc, he was named Canada’s Most Admired CEO in the public sector.

-An inspiration wherever he goes, Craig’s energy is infections and shows just how passionate he is about inspiring people to change the world along with him.
+An inspiration wherever he goes, Craig’s energy is infectious and shows just how passionate he is about inspiring people to change the world along with him.